 - Flip: Flip the carrots over and brush with remaining glaze.
 Continue to roast your carrots for another 15 minutes or until they’re fork tender.
 The cooking time will depend on the size of the carrots.

 - Serve: Remove the pan from the oven.
-Transfer the carrots to a serving plate, garnish them with chopped parsley, and serve.
+Transfer the roasted honey glazed carrots to a serving plate, garnish them with chopped parsley, and serve.

-Honey Balsamic Roasted Carrots go great on the side of any roasted meat.
-I’m thinking a nice roast pork, pot roast, or even roasted rack of lamb!
-I love to pair them with other sides like potatoes and a green veggie.
-Since carrots can be sweet, a great side to pair them with are tart brussel sprouts.
+A great way to serve carrots is to top them with fresh chopped parsley and grated parmesan cheese alongside a nice roast pork tenderloin, pot roast, or even roasted rack of lamb.
+I love to pair them with other sides, like potatoes and roasted sugar snap peas.
+Since carrots are sweet, a great side to pair them with is tart brussel sprouts.

 How to Store and Reheat Leftovers

-- To reheat them, I place them on a baking sheet and pop them in a 325˚F oven for about 5 minutes, or until they are heated through.
+- To reheat roasted carrots with honey, I place them on a baking sheet and pop them in a 325˚F oven for about 5 minutes, or until they are heated through.

 Honey Balsamic Roasted Carrots

-- 10 large carrots washed, peeled, and halved, lengthwise
+- 10 large carrots, washed, peeled, and cut in half longwise

 - ¼ cup balsamic vinegar